What’s the most important part of a thriving business?

 Call your own process whatever you like, but it should contain those four elements at the very least (in a similar order).

 The two best ways to encourage customers to speak up: Here’s something that might surprise you.
-The average business only hears from 4% of its dissatisfied customers.
+The average business only hears from a small fraction of dissatisfied customers.

-That means that you will never hear from the vast majority of unhappy customers.
+That means you’ll never hear from the vast majority of unhappy customers.

 That’s a problem.

-However, you can double or triple this response rate by making your support more accessible to customers.
+You can double or triple your feedback rate by making support effortless and obvious.

-Some companies make it difficult to find customer service contact information or make their customers search through irrelevant documentation first.
+Some companies hide their customer service contact information or force customers to dig through irrelevant documentation first.

 Don’t do that.

-Display your customer service contact information clearly on your website and also in any emails or letters you send your customers.
+Display customer service contact information clearly on your website and in any emails or letters you send customers.

 You want to hear from them if they have any complaints.
-That’s your only chance of fixing the problem and keeping a customer.
+That’s your best chance of fixing the problem and keeping a customer.

-Yes, hiring an extra customer service rep might cost you more, but you’ll make 10 times that in the long run from the customers you retain.
+Yes, hiring an extra customer service rep might cost you more, but you’ll make far more in the long run from the customers you retain.

 Don’t be shortsighted.